UDAIPUR TOURISM GUIDE:

 GENERAL TRAVEL INFORMATION ABOUT UDAIPUR

-Best Places to Stay in Udaipur
+Best Hotels in Udaipur

 The Lake Palace Hotel is considered to be among the best hotels around the world.
 The Rajasthan Tourism Development Corporation provides various categories of rooms and dormitories at the Kajri Hotel.
 Apart from the hotels, there are Tourist guest houses and municipal guest houses.
 There are Dharamshala and the railway offers its retiring rooms at nominal rates.
 Paying guest accommodations are also available.

-Best Shopping Places in Udaipur
+Best Places for Shopping in Udaipur

 Shopping can be a pleasure at the Hathipole, Chetak Circle, Clock Tower, Palace Road, and Bapu Bazaar.
 Rajasthan Government also has its own Handicraft emporium.
 The shops of Udaipur have plenty of exquisite items to offer.
 The dainty folk toys, brightly colored garments, hand-printed textiles, batiks, and tie & dye sarees and fabrics to name a few.
 ‘Pichwais’ or wall hangings painted on cloth are world-renowned for their vivid colors and themes.
 The craftsmanship is at its peak in the metal images and chunky silver jewelry.

-Udaipur Tourist Information Centres
+Tourist Information Centres in Udaipur

 Tourist Office – Tourist Information Bureau (Govt. of Rajasthan) Kajri Tourist Bungalow, Udaipur, Rajasthan.

-Climate & Weather in Udaipur
+Weather and Climate in Udaipur

 The lakes surrounding Udaipur regulates the climate, which is pleasant than in any other city in Rajasthan.
 The summers are hot and winters are cold but the temperature does not rise to extremes.
 The rainfall is less, around 61 cms annually.